DVM Application FAQ

 Yes.
 AP and IB credits must either appear on your official college transcripts and be equivalent to the appropriate college-level coursework or your institution's Registrar's Office must provide us with an AP/IB Certification listing the AP/IB credit and the equivalent college-level course it fulfilled.
 If AP/IB credits are not listed on your official transcript, contact your institution's Registrar's Office to have an AP/IB Certification sent to admit@vetmed.msstate.edu.

 Yes.
-Additional questions specific to MSU CVM should be answered in the “Questions” section on the MSU CVM section of VMCAS.
-You will only see the supplemental application if you have selected to apply to our program.
+A portion of MSU CVM supplemental application is located within the VMCAS application.
+The other portion, the course evaluation, is located within MSU CVM applicant portal.
+You will only see the portion of the supplemental application in VMCAS if you have selected to apply to our program.

 Yes.
 MSU CVM requires a non-refundable $60 processing fee.
-Within 24 hours of selecting Mississippi State University in the VMCAS portal, you will receive an email from admit@vetmed.msstate.edu with instructions on creating a MSU account in order to pay your supplemental application fee and monitor your MSU DVM application.
+Within 24 hours of selecting Mississippi State University in the VMCAS portal, you will receive an email from admit@vetmed.msstate.edu with instructions on creating a MSU account to pay your supplemental application fee and monitor your MSU DVM application.
 This application fee is a required portion of your application, and your application will not be reviewed until we have received payment.
-If you do not receive an email from us within 24 hours, please email and inform us of this at admit@vetmed.msstate.edu.
+If you do not receive an email from us within 24 hours, please contact us at admit@vetmed.msstate.edu.

-No. Letters of recommendation (LORs) should be submitted electronically to VMCAS.
-Do not send any LORs directly to the MSU CVM.
+No. All letters of recommendation (LORs) are submitted electronically to VMCAS.

 MSU CVM Admissions Committee reviews three letters of recommendation (eLORs).
-Applicants will list the names of the three recommenders in one of the MSU CVM supplemental questions within the VMCAS application.
+Applicants will be asked to list the names of the three recommenders in MSU CVM supplemental application.
 MSU CVM Admissions Committee serves the right to review other recommendations beyond the three listed, if so needed.

-MSU CVM requires that at least one LOR be completed by a veterinarian who is listed in one of your experience categories (i.e., shadowing, working, classroom, or laboratory.
-Family members cannot be used as evaluators.
-The remaining two LORs can be completed by veterinarians, researchers, professors, employers, or other individuals who can attest to the candidate’s qualities evaluated on the LOR form.
-The key is not “who” the evaluator is, but how well the evaluator knows the candidate with regard to the qualities assessed on the LOR form.
+MSU CVM requires that at least one LOR be completed by a licensed veterinarian who is listed in one of your VMCAS experience categories.
+Family members cannot be used as recommenders.
+The remaining two LORs can be completed by licensed veterinarians, researchers, professors, employers, or other individuals who can attest to the candidate’s qualities evaluated on the LOR form.
+The key is not “who” the recommender is, but how well the recommender knows the candidate with regard to the qualities assessed on the LOR form.

 No, MSU CVM does not require the GRE General Exam.